vishin-andrey/Tellus_QAengineer_Test/README.md

 * MS Excel

 ### Description:
 Exploratory testing of [GIPHY WEB app](https://giphy.com/) was performed.
-Based on its results, the requirements for the search functionality were predicted and a Test matrix was drawn up.
+Based on its results, the requirements for the search functionality were predicted, and a Test matrix was drawn up.
 One of the test cases is described in steps.

 The Test matrix and test cases are included in the one XLS file.